spiral/docs/http/request-response.md

 }
 ```

-The PSR-15 handler enabled by default provides the ability to generate the response automatically based on resulted
+The PSR-15 handler enabled by default provides the ability to generate the response automatically based on the returned
-string or output buffer:
+string or the content of output buffer:

 ```php
 namespace App\Controller;